SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: Experiments

 \section{Experiments}

-\mzy{In this section, we present an empirical evaluation of our system, focusing on two key metrics: \emph{training throughput} and \emph{learning performance}.
-Training throughput refers to the rate at which a system can process sample frames per second for gradient updates, while learning performance measures the wall-clock time required to generate the optimal solution.}
+Our evaluation focuses on two key metrics: \emph{training throughput} and \emph{learning performance}.
+Training throughput refers to the rate at which a system can process sample frames per second (FPS) for gradient updates, while learning performance measures the wall-clock time required to generate the optimal solution or the reward obtained after training for a fixed amount of time.
+Full experiment details (including hardware resources, training parameters, etc.) are listed in \cref{appendix:experiment_details}.

-\mzy{To assess the training throughput of \sysname, we conduct experiments in both single-machine and distributed settings.
-We compare the performance of \sysname against existing open-source libraries using a selection of well-known academic testbeds.
-Additionally, we evaluate the efficiency of our novel RL architecture by comparing its throughput to two existing architectures, as described in Section \ref{sec:motivation}, in a large-scale cluster.}

-\mzy{ To evaluate the learning performance of \sysname, we choose a much more challenging hide-and-seek environment~\cite{hns} and examine the required training time to reproduce the same solution quality as OpenAI's industrial system, Rapid~\cite{openai5}.
-We remark that the academic testbeds are not chosen here since they are too simple in our computation scale.
-It is also worth noting that the optimal solution to the hide-and-seek environment necessitates a substantial number of training samples and has never been produced by any existing academic RL systems.
-To further explore the scaling capabilities of \sysname and validate the benefits of large-scale RL training, we even evaluate {\sysname} in a much harder variant of the problem by doubling the size of the hide-and-seek playground. }

-\mzy{Finally, we conduct a comprehensive series of ablation studies on various components of our system.
-These studies allow us to gain insights into the effects of different system configurations and provide practical recommendations for optimizing the performance of \sysname in diverse circumstances.}

-As for RL algorithms, we employ Proximal Policy Optimization (PPO)~\cite{ppo} as our primary choice.
-PPO is an on-policy algorithm that requires fresh trajectories generated by a recent policy and utilizes a FIFO queue to receive and process training data.
-In contrast, off-policy algorithms like Deep Q-Network~\cite{dqn_atari} rely on a large replay buffer to store historical trajectories and fetch data from it for training.
-We remark that on-policy methods are preferable for evaluating training throughput, as training speed is closely related to sample generation speed.
-It is noteworthy that on-policy algorithms have a similar workload on the trainer worker side.
-Although other on-policy RL algorithms such as IMPALA~\cite{impala} are also valid, we have chosen PPO as it is a highly popular RL algorithm for large-scale training and has demonstrated success in various RL applications~\cite{openai5,hns,juewu}.

-Experiments are evaluated on two resource settings\footnote{ All physical cores have hyperthreading enabled and count as 2 logical cores.
-In this section, if not emphasized, the term ``CPU cores'' will be referring to logical CPU cores.}: \begin{enumerate} \item Local single-machine setting: 32 physical CPU cores, 512GB DRAM and an Nvidia 3090 GPU. \item Distributed cluster setting: 4 nodes with 64 physical CPU cores and 8 Nvidia A100 GPUs + 64 nodes with 128 physical CPU cores and and an Nvidia 3090 GPU.
-Each node in the cluster had 512GB DRAM and are connected to each other by 100 Gbps intra-cluster network.
-Storage for the cluster was facilitated through NFS and parameter service, available on all nodes. \end{enumerate}